 Benjamin Franklin once said: “If you fail to plan, you plan to fail.”
-This is true when it comes to not only spending money, but mostly around Christmas.
+This is true in life, and especially when spending money.
+Did you know most people spend almost $950 on gifts, entertaining, and travel each Christmas season?
 If you fail to plan your Christmas budget, then you plan to fail at it as well.
+The key is that you need to set a realistic Christmas budget!

 Christmas might be my most favorite time of year.
 I want to decorate, buy tons of gifts, host parties, attend parties, help those in need, show my friends and family how much I love them, and do lots of Christmas activities with my family!